isabella232/primetime.en/help/release-notes/tvsdk-24-android.md

 * **Billing**

 TVSDK automatically collects metrics, abiding by the customer sales contract to generate periodic usage reports required for billing purposes.
 On every stream start event, TVSDK uses the Adobe Analytics data insertion API to send billing metrics such as content type, ad insertion enabled flags, and drm enabled flags - based on the duration of the billable stream - to the Adobe Analytics Primetime owned report suite.
-This does not interfere with or get included in the customer’s own Adobe Analytics report suites or server calls.
+This does not interfere with or get included in the customer's own Adobe Analytics report suites or server calls.
 On request, this billing usage report is sent to customers periodically.
 This is the first phase of the billing feature supporting usage billing only.
 It can be configured based on the sales contract using the APIs described in the documentation.

 ## Supported Features {#supported-features}